DanielCalvo/studies/Book_notes/leadership_strategy_and_tactics.md

 # Be Capable and Ask for Help
 # Building Trust and Relationships
+Relationships are based on trust.
+Teams are built on relationships

+The most obvious way of building trust is honesty.
+To build trust you have to give trust.

+The author allows subordinates to run missions as beginners to increase trust both ways.
+If the subordinate is successful, trust increases.
+If the subordinate fails this is an opportunity to teach, council and mentor them.
+The more trust is built the more hands off the leader can be.

+## Up the chain
+To build trust up the chain, first of all, tell the truth.
+Make sure you tell the truth about things the boss needs to know.
+Small things might not matter.
+Performing well and being tactful when pushing back are also important to build trust up the chain.

+## Trust and decentralized command
+Communication up and down the chain of command is important.
+A leader might not be able to see what a subordinate sees.
+A leader can make bad decisions because of their lack of perspective.
+Therefore it is essential that open dialogue takes place.
+However some situations are emergencies and there are there is no time for dialogue.
+This is when having trust is essential

 # Earning influence and Respect
 # Extreme Ownership in Everything
 # Picking up Brass